A stochastic analysis of resource sharing with logarithmic weights: The fluid time scale

 converges in distribution to the process constant equal to $1$ on $[0,t_0)$ as $N$ goes to infinity.
-We conclude with the convergence of $(L_2^N(Nt)/{N},\, 0\leq t< t_0)$. \end{proof} We can now state a fluid limit result concerning this network under the assumption $\rho_1<1/2$ and $\rho_2>1/2$ and with the more general initial conditions considered in Section~\ref{ts1}.
-Analogous statements for the other cases are available, but for the sake of simplicity we do not give them here. \begin{theorem}[Fluid Limits] Suppose that $\rho_1<1/2$ and $\rho_2>1/2$.
-If $(L^N_1(t),L^N_2(t))$ is the solution to the SDE~\eqref{SDE} with initial conditions such that
+We conclude with the convergence of $(L_2^N(Nt)/{N}, 0\leq t< t_0)$. \end{pf} We can now state a fluid limit result concerning this network under the assumption $\rho_1<1/2$ and $\rho_2>1/2$ and with the more general initial conditions considered in Section~\ref{ts1}.
+Analogous statements for the other cases are available, but for the sake of simplicity we do not give them here.